edwardgem/email-app/README.md

 - **send-agent**: sends approved HTML emails.
 - **compose**: orchestrates author → send (HITL can be slotted later).

-**LangChain** translates user specs into HTML inside the author-agent; compose glues that output to send-agent and loop in the **HITL agent** for human oversight without re-implementing LLM logic elsewhere.
+**LangChain** translates user specs into HTML inside the author-agent; compose as a LangChain workflow orchestrator glues that output to send-agent and loops in the **HITL agent** for human oversight without re-implementing LLM logic elsewhere.

 ## Structure
 - `author-agent/` – generation service (uses `prompt.txt`, supports `base_html` regen path).